Follow us on Facebook and subscribe to InstantHPS on YouTube or Vimeo [click icons above, right]

 Students are to take this normal course load until the following Ph.D. requirements are met:

-However, this load may be reduced by one course during the term in which the research papers are written for the comprehensive requirement by registering for HPS 2990 Independent Study (3 credits).
+However, this load may be reduced by one course during the term in which the research papers are written for the comprehensive requirement by registering for HPS 2990 Independent Study (3 credits) under the supervision of a specific faculty member.

 In the term in which the final paper(s) for the Comprehensive Requirement III.E are submitted (typically Fall of year 3), students may register for up to 3 credits of Prospectus Research (HPS 2999).
 In the semesters following successfully passing the Comprehensive Requirement, students may register for up to 6 credits of Prospectus Research (HPS 2999).
 This continues until the prospectus requirement is successfully completed and the student advances to PhD candidacy.